Are you in the process of forming a limited liability company (LLC) but you don’t want to go the full DIY route?

 CorpNet gets lots of praise for their customer service, and rightfully so.
 Their reps are helpful, knowledgeable, and friendly, and they’re easy to get ahold of as well.
 You can reach them from 10 am to 8 pm ET on weekdays.

-CorpNet’s turnarounds are based on requirements from your state of formation, which means your formation could be as quick as just a couple days, or it could take several weeks, depending on your state.
+CorpNet’s turnarounds are based on requirements from your state of formation, which means your formation could be as quick as just a couple of days, or it could take several weeks, depending on your state.
 LegalZoom’s processing times depend on which level of LLC service package you purchase from them: Economy ($99) takes 30 business days, Standard ($329) takes 15 days, and Express Gold ($349) takes 7-10 days.
 In short, CorpNet is faster in some states, whereas LegalZoom can be quicker in others.
-In general, it’s pretty much a toss-up.

 Both LLC service providers have advanced order tracking systems that allow you to track your formation’s progress in real-time.
 They also send you alerts when your documents are filed.